minio/docs/source/reference/minio-mc/mc-ilm-tier-add.rst

    Specify the web identity token file to use when transitioning objects.

    This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``s3`` **and** the source is a MinIO pod on Amazon EKS.

+.. mc-cmd:: --azure-sp-tenant-id
+   :optional:

+   Tenant ID for the `service principal account <https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1>`__ to use to log in to Azure storage.

+   This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``azure`` and you log in using an service principal identity.
+   This option has no effect for any other value of ``TIER_TYPE``.

+.. mc-cmd:: --azure-sp-client-id
+   :optional:

+   Client ID for the `service principal account <https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1>`__ to use to log in to Azure storage.

+   This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``azure`` and you log in using an service principal identity.
+   This option has no effect for any other value of ``TIER_TYPE``.

+.. mc-cmd:: --azure-sp-client-secret
+   :optional:

+   The client secret for the `service principal account <https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1>`__ to use to log in to Azure storage.

+   This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``azure`` and you log in using an service principal identity.
+   This option has no effect for any other value of ``TIER_TYPE``.

 Global Flags
 ~~~~~~~~~~~~